 - A copy of the passport or Identity Card (ID)

 - A passport photograph

-- The academic certificate of their current academic year.
+- The transcripts of records of their current academic year.

 UAB undergraduate students can enrol on a total of 12 ECTS credits: the equivalent of two courses - one for each period- which can then be recognised as optional credits on their degree.
 They cannot take courses that are on the study programme of their degree.
 Check the table of incompatibilities.
 UAB alumni will pay the UAB student course fee.
 Postgraduate students can take any course but cannot include it on their transcript.
 If you have any queries about enrolment, please write to email@example.com.

 There is a 20% discount on the enrolment fee for students from, ECIU Consortium and CASA (Consortium for Advanced Studies Abroad).

 Non UAB students who enrol before May 15th will get a 20% discount over the official price.

 Students of the programme will have to attend at least the 80% of the classes in order to get the transcript of records, otherwise they will not get any transcript from the UAB.

 Courses are worth 6 ECTS credits (European Credit Transfer System).